grnet/agora-sp/website/docs/eosc_integration.md

 The flow of the publishing to eosc API follows these steps:
 1. The Superadmin creates a new provider
-2. The Superadmin assignes the role of the provider admin to a user
+2. The Superadmin assigned the role of the provider admin to a user
 3. The Provider admin can edit the provider and publish it to eosc
 4. The Portfolio admin can also publish the provider and approve/reject it